-Offer a 30-day extension on any promotions offered in the previous quarterIf a prospect didn’t bite on a deal offered in the previous quarter, offer an extra 30-day period to make the most of the offer before prices go up again — and make it clear that your team is not willing to extend the promotion beyond that point.
+- Extend previous quarter promotions.
+Offer a 30-day extension on any promotions offered in the previous quarter and let them know prices will go up again after that extension period.
+Make it clear that your team is not willing to extend the promotion beyond that point.

-Offer premium packages for customers who close earlier in the quarterIn order to get late stage pipeline opportunities won't continue to lag, it can also be helpful to structure special packages that offer customers additional goodies (e.g., access to more product capabilities or services) if they sign on within a set timeframe, such as the first month of the quarter.
+- Incentivize early deals.
+Offer premium packages for customers who close earlier in the quarter so that late-stage pipeline opportunities won't continue to lag.
+Structure special packages that offer customers additional goodies (e.g., access to more product capabilities or services) if they sign within a set timeframe, such as the first month of the quarter.

-Build in commission multipliers based on how quickly deals can be closedIncentivize your sales team to proactively push deals through to a close by offering an accelerator for deals that close within a set block of time and decreases over time will encourage reps to close earlier.
+- Compensate reps accordingly.
+Build in commission multipliers based on how quickly deals can be closed so your sales team will proactively push deals through to a close.
+Offering an accelerator for deals that close within a set block of time and decreases over time will encourage reps to close earlier.
 For example, offer an extra 5% for deals that close within a month or 3% for deals that close within two months of quarter start.

 - Focus on three close dates, not one.
-"In my career, I've learned in my career that if all of your reps are driving to the last day of the quarter, then you can't drive linearity,” he says.
-Instead of pushing for end of quarter closes on all pipeline deals, he incentivizes reps to close commits by the end of each month.
+"In my career, I've learned that if all of your reps are driving to the last day of the quarter, then you can't drive linearity," Williams says.
+Instead of pushing for end-of-quarter closes on all pipeline deals, he incentivizes reps to close commits by the end of each month.
 By focusing on monthly rather than quarterly close rates, your sales team can improve their ability to forecast where they're going to land at end of quarter while generating a more predictable revenue stream.